Swift: Wherein I do a horrible thing

 So after much probing, testing, and examination of assembly I think I have the function declaration correct but it's all guesswork so don't rely on it.

 So far the results look good; for my own class called "Mine" in project "HorribleThings" I get HorribleThings.Mine.
-For String
+For String, I get Foundation._NSContiguousString.

 Unfortunately this isn't a general solution; it only works for classes.